-Long-term retail managers will usually be familiar with X and Z reports on a cash register and card machine, but modern, cloud-based EPOS systems often don’t name them that.
-How do you know what they are, then?
-What is a Z report vs. X report?
+Seasoned retail managers are usually familiar with X and Z reports on cash registers and card machines, but modern POS systems often don’t call them that.

 It’s useful to consider the meaning in relation to the letters: ‘X’ comes before ‘Z’ in the alphabet (ignore ‘Y’ even though that’s in between – there are, strangely, no “Y reports”).